IMF warns inflation fight, geopolitical events driving up financial stability risks | Business

 In particular, the IMF warned that any sharp downturn would be acutely felt by emerging market economies, where they are grappling with a "multitude of risks" like high borrowing costs, high inflation, and volatile commodity markets.
 The IMF also cautioned that credit spreads have widened substantially in the corporate sector, and higher rates could adversely impact housing markets.
 In China, the property sector downturn has already deepened, and failures of property developers could spill over into the banking sector, the IMF cautioned.

 While banks in advanced economies seem to have sufficient capital and liquidity, the IMF noted that in its global bank stress test, up to 29% of emerging market banks would breach their capital requirements in a severe global recession, leading to a capital shortfall of over $200 billion.
 U.S. banks will report third-quarter earnings starting this week and are expected to show weaker profits.
-The IMF said central banks must act "resolutely" to bring inflation under control, while clearly communicating their "unwavering commitment" to achieve their mandates.
-Policymakers also need to address persistent financial vulnerabilities to ensure sufficient market liquidity and minimize the risks of a severe, disorderly selloff.
-Financial regulators should closely monitor trading infrastructure and boost data available to traders to help keep markets running smoothly.
+"It's certainly possible that in an adverse scenario there could be stress on individual institutions," said the IMF's Adrian.
+"Even in the bank stress test that uses a globally consistent scenario, we find banks are broadly safe but it doesn't mean every bank is resilient under every scenario."

+Credit Suisse has been the center of global attention as speculation about the bank's future gathered pace on social media earlier this month amid anticipation it may need to raise billions of francs in fresh capital, sending its stock and some bonds to new lows.
+Adrian declined to comment on specific banks.

+He also said there was a risk of a "dash for cash" in the event of a common global shock.
+"I wouldn't exclude that there couldn't be another dash for cash - meaning (U.S.) Treasury yields suddenly increasing in a time when there's a flight to quality.
+Usually in a flight to quality people buy Treasuries, but there could be a sharp sell-off of duration at some point.
+When it's disorderly, that's when you see the stress."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)